lmorg/murex/docs/events/onpreview.md

 ## Payload

-The following payload is passed to the function via STDIN:
+The following payload is passed to the function via stdin:

 ```
 {